ideastouch/ChatUIKit/README.md

         self.appointment = appointment
         self.chatPartner = chatPartner
         self.sendMessageBlock = { (_ message:String, _ succed:@escaping ()->Void) in
-        	// Your code probably should send the message to your server and only when gets the confirmation
+        	//  Your code probably should send the message to your server and only when gets
-        	// will update the chat view controller or notifying about what was the problem. guard let chatDataSource = self.dataSource as?
+        	// the confirmation it will update the chat view controller or notifying about what
+        	// was the problem.
+        	guard let chatDataSource = self.dataSource as?
         		ChatDataSource<PersonMessage, Person> else { return }
             var message = MyMessage()
             message.message = message
             let user = User.current()